MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_JSL05/README.md

-cd into the folder directory or open the folder directly from VS Code Run Tailwind's build process to generate output.css: npx tailwindcss -i ./input.css -o ./output.css --watch This should watch for changes and automatically recompile Tailwind CSS.
+cd into the folder directory or open the folder directly from VS Code Run Tailwind's build process to generate output.css: npx @tailwindcss/cli -i ./src/Styles/StyleSheets/input.css -o ./src/Styles/StyleSheets/output.css --watch This should watch for changes and automatically recompile Tailwind CSS.
 If the watch is not working then remove it and rebuild manually.

 Use the Live Server extension in VS Code to view the HTML file.